 Working remotely is different than working on the premises.
 You are not able to see how your employees are feeling and doing in general.
 Ensure you are connected to them even virtually.
 Conduct team hurdles and one-on-one sessions regularly to understand their professional challenges.

 While remote working might not be new for some veterans, it can be challenging for a few.
-If you find an employee is struggling to maintain a balance, empower them to cope with the situation better.
+If you find an employee is struggling to maintain a balance, empower them to cope with the situation better by applying strategies for employee engagement.

 If you had a stringent work policy then it is now time to relook at them.
 Remember, remote working is posing tough challenges in families especially with children.
 Schools and day cares being closed, employees now need to walk on a fine rope balancing work and family constantly.